 - Difficulty in performing activities (only observed when injected into the back of the hand)

-- Raised bumps in or under the skin (nodules or granulomas) that may need to be surgically removed
+- Raised bumps in or under the skin (nodules or granulomas) that may need to be treated with injections, oral antibiotics, or surgically removed

 - Open or draining wounds